Summary

 A common misconception is that only developers who use Visual Studio require a license.
 For instance, let's say a company has a hundred developers requiring Visual Studio.
 The company buys Visual Studio subscriptions for those users and creates a development environment.

 These developers also require an MSDN subscription of sorts.
-If they're using a Microsoft development environment or they are deploying Microsoft products, or using databases, they require some sort of Visual Studio subscription.
-If they're using the Windows Server infrastructure to deploy their applications, even if it's just on one server, all of them that access this environment require a Visual Studio license.
+If they're using a Microsoft development environment, deploying Microsoft products, or using databases, they require a Visual Studio subscription.
+If they're using the Windows Server infrastructure to deploy their applications, even if it's just on one server, all of them accessing this environment require a Visual Studio license each.

 Misconception 2: Admins Don't Need Licenses